 It is important for new symptoms that could be due to a new cancer diagnosis are assessed promptly.
 Please discuss with the clinical team at the hospital.
 In the event of any disruption, hospitals will always make decisions to prioritise tests for those most in need.

-If you think you might have been exposed to the virus, or develop symptoms, you should follow the same instructions as those for the general public.
+If you think you might have been exposed to the virus, or develop symptoms, you should arrange to get a test and stay at home.
 Do this as soon as you get symptoms.

-- Use the NHS 111 online coronavirus service to find out what to do.
-Only call NHS 111 if you cannot get help online.
+- Only call NHS 111 if you cannot get help online

 - Make sure you tell the person you speak to about your WM and treatment.